stevenshave/stevenshave.github.io/_pages/publications_list.md

 ### <a href="https://doi.org/10.1038/s41467-019-14224-9">Extensive rewiring of the EGFR network in colorectal cancer cells expressing transforming levels of KRASG13D</a>

-Kennedy, Susan A., et al. "Extensive rewiring of the EGFR network in colorectal cancer cells expressing transforming levels of KRASG13D."
-Nature communications 11.1 (2020): 499.
+Kennedy, Susan A., et al. "Extensive rewiring of the EGFR network in colorectal cancer cells expressing transforming levels of KRASG13D."ï¿½Nature communicationsï¿½11.1 (2020): 499.

 <a href="https://doi.org/10.1038/s41467-019-14224-9"><i class="fas fa-fw fa-link"></i></a>
 <a href="https://www.nature.com/articles/s41467-019-14224-9"><i class="fas fa-fw fa-newspaper"></i></a>